eddyerburgh/jest-serializer-vue/README.md

 });
 ```

 **How do I opt out of stringifyObjects or addInputValues for one test?** - This is actually much easier.
 These experimetnal features can only be done on a Vue VNode.
 So if you do `.html()` prior to sending it, it will always skip these transforms.
-This allows you to use these experimental feature more easily, while opting out of the more troublesome tests.
+This allows you to use these experimental features more easily, while opting out of the more troublesome tests.

 ```js
 test('Assuming stringifyObjects is enabled', () => {